-INEFFECTIVE LONDON MAYOR and all-round avoider of responsibilities, Sadiq Khan, has vowed to end London’s knife crime problem by avoiding it completely and instead choosing to focusing on the fast food adverts on the tube which nobody pays attention to anyway, it has been confirmed.
+INEFFECTIVE LONDON MAYOR Sadiq Khan, has vowed to end London’s knife crime problem by avoiding it completely and focusing on fast food adverts on the tube which nobody pays attention to anyway, it has been confirmed.

-The Mayor has come under fire for his “ban it” approach to everything that isn’t a pressing matter, instead of fixing actual problems in the city as he was elected to do.
+The Mayor has come under fire for his “ban it” approach to non-problems, instead of fixing actual ones like he was elected to do.
 A defiant Mr Khan said in a press conference: “Look, the tube is overcrowded as it is, everyone knows that.
-So we though ‘if we can have fewer fat people’ we can fit more people on or give everyone else a breather.
+So if we can have fewer fat people, then we can fit more people on or give everyone else a bit of a breather.
 Public service is all about setting priorities.”

-“Plus, if you see someone come at you with a knife, you’ll probably wish you could be a bit lighter on your feet, so there.
+“Plus, if someone comes at you with a knife, you’ll probably wish you could be a bit lighter on your feet.
 More people die of heart disease than stabbings anyway.”

-When asked, since a bad diet is only one contributing factor of obesity, what schemes are planned to promote exercise, Khan angrily reacted: “What’s the point of that if there’s nothing to ban.
-You can’t ban not doing something.
-Can you?”
+When asked, since a bad diet is only one contributing factor of obesity, then what is he doing to promote exercise, Khan angrily reacted: “What’s the point of that if there’s nothing to ban.
+You can’t ban not doing something.”

-Upon hearing about the fast food advertising ban, Londoner Nathan Bobson, 27, said: “Well, I guess we could all appreciate having to see fewer fat people, obviously, but there are more fast food places in london than there are greengrocers – is he banning licenses as well?
-I’ll bet you anything he’s not.”
+Upon hearing about the fast food advertising ban, Londoner Nathan Bobson, 27, said: “Well, I guess we could all appreciate having to see fewer fat people, obviously, but since there are more fast food places in london than there are greengrocers – is he banning licenses as well now?
+I’ll bet you he’s fucking not.”

 “How about making it safer so we could go for an actual fucking run in the city?
 That’d be nice, wouldn’t it?”

 A hurried-sounding Khan was later heard saying: “Leaving free copies of the Metro on your seat.
-That’s got to be worse than homelessness, or teenagers getting stabbed outside schools, surely?”
+That’s got to be worse than homelessness, surely?”